How to plan a Thailand Trip from India

 We keep seeing questions regarding Thailand on most Indian travel forums we frequent.

-Thailand is the 3rd most popular country that Indians travel to as per the above data (year 2015) from Wikipedia, and the numbers are increasing year on year.
+Thailand is the 3rd most popular country that Indians travel to (2015 estimates), and the numbers are increasing year on year.

 Which is why we decided to put our travel wisdom into a complete guide to help you plan your own Thai Trip.

-You can have your own customised trip by planning it yourself, and it will still work out cheaper than going through an agent.
+You can have your own customized trip by planning it yourself, and it will still work out cheaper than going through an agent.